Rust Clap recipes

 }

-Why we should create the wrapper?
+Why should we create the wrapper?
 Why is custom parser +

 Vec<Cipher>not enough?